KeepFloyding/keepfloyding.github.io/_posts/2020-04-04-noobs-guide-to-flask.md

 `pip freeze > requirements.txt`

+## Flask

+To create a minimal working example of Flask, you will need to install the following:

+`pip install flask`

+When you install this python package, you will also install a list of other packages, namely `Werkzeug`, `itsdangerous`, `click`, `MarkupSafe` and `Jinja2`.

+Right, let's get started with a simple Flask app.
+Typically, it would have the following folder hierarchy:

+[insert image of folder heirarchy]

+you will have an app folder that contains the main code.
+Outside of it there will a python file that will initiate the code in that app folder.
+So say you can create a python file with the name of your app (my_flask_app.py) and it would have the following line: `from app import app`. i.e. from the app folder import the class called app.

+Now as such, inside the app folder there will be an __init__.py script that will instantiate the app object.
+Inside this script we will simply import the flask package and create the app.

+{% highlight python %}
+from flask import Flask

+app = Flask(__name__)
+{% endhighlight %}

+The variable `__name` will be automatically assigned.
+All well and good, now how do we create webpages?
+The index page (and really all flask webpages) can be created as follows (in the same `__init__.py` script :

+{% highlight python %}
+@app.route('/home')
+def hello_world():
+	return "hello world"
+{% endhighlight %}

+The function is simply a function which returns the string 'hello world'.
+The command above it refers to something called a decorator which simply provides additional functionality to our function.
+In this case, the app.route function adds a url to our app class that then executes the hello world function.

+Now to test whether this will run, you go to the same directory as your master script (`my_flask_app.py`) and run the following commands.
+To start running the Flask app; simply do the following commands (again on Linux), and access localhost:5000 on your web browser.

+{% highlight bash %}
+export FLASK_APP=my_flask_app.py
+flask run
+{% endhighlight %}

+If everything has gone well, you should get a simple html page that shows 'hello world'.

+## Flask extensibility with Blueprints

+Now the beauty of Flask lies in its easy extensibility.
+Let's say we wanted to create a submodule that will showcase a different part of our website.
+We simply create a folder inside the `app` folder that has its own `__init__.py` with the following content:

+{% highlight python %}
+from flask import Blueprint

+mod1 = Blueprint("mod1",__name__)

+@mod1.route('/')
+def print_hello():
+	return 'hello to mod1'
+{% endhighlight %}

+Here we define an index page in mod1 that will return another string which will say 'welcome to mod1'.

+Now we just need to change our `app/__init__.py` file to the following:

+{% highlight python %}
+from flask import Flask

+app = Flask(__name__)

+from app.mod1 import mod1
+app.register_blueprint(mod1, url_prefix='/mod1')

+@app.route('/')
+def hello_world():

+	return __name__
+{% endhighlight %}

+Now if we go `localhost:5000/mod1`, we should see a simple web page that has the string `hello to mod1`.
+In this way, you can tag on submodules to your Flask app as you see fit.

+## HTML rendering

 ## Alembic and Flask db

 These tools are all about creating the database that will talk with your Flask application.
 As far as I know there are 2 main ways that you can go around this.
 You can simply create your SQL database separately and then talk to it with your SQL application or you can build it from your python Flask scripts with Alembic and Flask db.

 Minimal example here on how to get started...

-## Flask

-Flask is made up of many different packages, but the key ones that you will probably need are the following:

-* `Flask==1.1.2`
-* `Flask-Bootstrap4==4.0.2`
-* `Flask-Login==0.5.0`
-* `Flask-Migrate==2.5.3`
-* `Flask-Moment==0.9.0`
-* `Flask-SQLAlchemy==2.4.1`
-* `Flask-WTF==0.14.3`

-A minimal flask environment will typically look something like this.
-You will have an app folder that contains the main code.
-Outside of it there will a python file that will initiate the code in that app folder.
-Inside the app folder there will be an __init__.py script that will instantiate the app object and several folders (with their own __init__.py files) that will refer to the submodules of your website (one for user authentication, another for main, etc).
-So a simple hello world example would have the following folder structure:

-[insert image here]

-To start running the Flask app; simply do the following commands (again on Linux), and access localhost:500 on your web browser.
-`
-export FLASK_APP=manage.py
-flask run
-`

 # Recipe